edmundsj/hardsync/README.md

 - Break out config into separate config.py module, heavily test
 - Add example with how to override device serial number
 - Verify that generated client-side code is valid python
-- Set up CI for automatic testing and publishing to PyPi
+- Set up CD for automatic publishing to PyPi
 - Implement hardsync.ini file, static configuration
 - Support for multi-hardsync device discovery on same machine
 - More tests to verify edge cases, especially around type conversion and multiple arguments